 Who can become a Notary Public?

-Not just anyone can become one, but the county administrative board makes relatively far-reaching demands.
+Not just anyone can become one, the county administrative board makes relatively far-reaching demands.

-To be a Notary Public these demands need to be met for the person:
+To be a Notary Public these demands have to be met for the person:

 - Completed law degree